-13.1.4 The Difference Between a Delivery Manifest and a Checksum File intended to send.
+13.1.4 The Difference Between a Delivery Manifest and a Checksum File

+The delivery manifest and the checksum file are not the same, and one file cannot serve both purposes.
+A delivery manifest has an entry for every label file in the delivery.
+It tells the recipient whether the delivery is complete; that is, whether it contains exactly what the sender intended to send.
 A checksum file has an entry for every file in the delivery - labels, data, and all.
 It tells the recipient whether any file in the delivery is corrupted.
 The delivery manifest may or may not be required by the PDS node receiving the delivery.
 The checksum file is always required.